Promoting British Values

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs

 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
-We place a great emphasis on promoting the value of diversity with our children through the delivery of the No Outsiders programmes.
+We place a great emphasis on promoting the value of diversity with our children through the delivery of the No Outsiders and Think Equal programmes and our role as a School of Sanctuary.
 Assemblies are regularly planned to address diversity either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

 We provide the children of MPPS lots of opportunities and enrichment activities to incorporate the British Values into the curriculum.
 If you would like to find out more about this please click on this link.